jackwilliambell/SquidSpace.js/docs/packfile-specification.md

 ## Modules

-The module section of a pack file is an array of one or more modules to process.
+The module section of a Module File is an array of one or more modules to process.
 Each module item consists of a specification for a single module.
-A module specification consists of JSON data containing the following named objects, although a specific pack file processor may add others:
+A module specification consists of JSON data containing the following named objects, although a specific Module File processor may add others:

 1. "name" – [string; required] – the name of the module, should be unique within the module array

 2. "doc" – [string; optional] – documentation for the module, use to describe what the module is for

-3. "config" – [object; optional, but may be required or ignored by some pack file processors] – module-wide configuration (See also, Configuation above)
+3. "config" – [object; optional, but may be required or ignored by some Module File processors] – module-wide configuration (See also, Configuation above)

-4. "options" – [object; optional, but may be required or ignored by some pack file processors] – module-wide options (See also, Options above)
+4. "options" – [object; optional, but may be required or ignored by some Module File processors] – module-wide options (See also, Options above)

-5. "data" – [any type; optional, but may be required or ignored by some pack file processors] – module-wide data (See also, Data above)
+5. "data" – [any type; optional, but may be required or ignored by some Module File processors] – module-wide data (See also, Data above)

-6. "resources" – [object; optional, but may be required or ignored by some pack file processors] – a specification for all the resources in the module (see also, Resources below)
+6. "resources" – [object; optional, but may be required or ignored by some Module File processors] – a specification for all the resources in the module (see also, Resources below)

-7. "layouts" – [object; optional, but may be required or ignored by some pack file processors] – a specification for all the layouts in the module (see also, Layouts below)
+7. "layouts" – [object; optional, but may be required or ignored by some Module File processors] – a specification for all the layouts in the module (see also, Layouts below)

-8. "wiring" – [object; optional, but may be required or ignored by some pack file processors] – a specification for all the wiring in the module (see also, Wiring below)
+8. "wiring" – [object; optional, but may be required or ignored by some Module File processors] – a specification for all the wiring in the module (see also, Wiring below)

 ### Module Resources

 The resources section of a module is an object containing of one or more uniquely named 'resource types' to include in the output.
 There can be zero or more resource types.
 Resource types include, but are not limited to, things like object geometry, texture data, material descriptions and so on.
-The pack file processor determines which resource types are supported.
+The Module File processor determines which resource types are supported.
 Each resource type contains an array of 'resource items'.
 Resource items are descrbed below.

 To re-state this more clearly: a 'resources' object contains named 'resource types', each of which contain arrays of 'resource items'.

-Each resource item consists of a specification for a single resource to be processed by the pack file processor.
-A resource item specification consists of the following named objects, although a specific pack file processor may add others:
+Each resource item consists of a specification for a single resource to be processed by the Module File processor.
+A resource item specification consists of the following named objects, although a specific Module File processor may add others:

 1. "name" – [string; required] – the name of the resource, should be unique within the resource type array

 2. "doc" – [string; optional] – documentation for the resource item, use to describe what the resource is for

-3. "config" – [object; optional, but may be required or ignored by some pack file processors] – resource-specific configuration (See also, Configuation above)
+3. "config" – [object; optional, but may be required or ignored by some Module File processors] – resource-specific configuration (See also, Configuation above)

-4. "options" – [object; optional, but may be required or ignored by some pack file processors] – resource-specific options (See also, Options above)
+4. "options" – [object; optional, but may be required or ignored by some Module File processors] – resource-specific options (See also, Options above)

-5. "data" – [any type; optional, but may be required or ignored by some pack file processors] – resource-specific data (See also, Data above)
+5. "data" – [any type; optional, but may be required or ignored by some Module File processors] – resource-specific data (See also, Data above)

 IMPORTANT!
-The pack file specification does not detail configuration, options, and data values for resource items.
-Please refer to the documentation for the pack file processor you will be using for more information.
+The Module File specification does not detail configuration, options, and data values for resource items.
+Please refer to the documentation for the Module File processor you will be using for more information.

 ## Layouts

 The layouts section of a module is an array containing one or more 'layout areas' to include in the output.
 There can be zero or more layout areas.
 Layout areas specify an area and contain a layout specification for the objects in that area.
-A layout area consists of the following named objects, although a specific pack file processor may add others:
+A layout area consists of the following named objects, although a specific Module File processor may add others:

 1. "name" – [string; required] – the name of the layout area, should be unique within the layouts array

 2. "doc" – [string; optional] – documentation for the layout area, use to describe what the layout area is for

-3. "config" – [object; optional, but may be required or ignored by some pack file processors] – layout area-specific configuration (See also, Configuation above)
+3. "config" – [object; optional, but may be required or ignored by some Module File processors] – layout area-specific configuration (See also, Configuation above)

-4. "options" – [object; optional, but may be required or ignored by some pack file processors] – layout area-specific options (See also, Options above)
+4. "options" – [object; optional, but may be required or ignored by some Module File processors] – layout area-specific options (See also, Options above)

-5. "data" – [any type; optional, but may be required or ignored by some pack file processors] – layout area-specific data (See also, Data above)
+5. "data" – [any type; optional, but may be required or ignored by some Module File processors] – layout area-specific data (See also, Data above)

 6. "object-placements" – [array; required] – a list of object placements in the layout area, described below

-Each object placement consists of a specification for zero to many locations of the same object within the layout area, to be processed by the pack file processor.
-A object placement consists of the following named objects, although a specific pack file processor may add others:
+Each object placement consists of a specification for zero to many locations of the same object within the layout area, to be processed by the Module File processor.
+A object placement consists of the following named objects, although a specific Module File processor may add others:

-1. "object" - (string; required] – the name of the object to place zero to many times in the layout area; in most cases this will refer to an object-type resource, but the reference could be to an object specified in a separate pack file or to an object built into the runtime; should be unique within the object placements
+1. "object" - (string; required] – the name of the object to place zero to many times in the layout area; in most cases this will refer to an object-type resource, but the reference could be to an object specified in a separate Module File or to an object built into the runtime; should be unique within the object placements

 2. "doc" – [string; optional] – documentation for the object placement, use to describe what the object placement is for

-3. "config" – [object; optional, but may be required or ignored by some pack file processors] – object placement-specific configuration (See also, Configuation above)
+3. "config" – [object; optional, but may be required or ignored by some Module File processors] – object placement-specific configuration (See also, Configuation above)

-4. "options" – [object; optional, but may be required or ignored by some pack file processors] – object placement-specific options (See also, Options above)
+4. "options" – [object; optional, but may be required or ignored by some Module File processors] – object placement-specific options (See also, Options above)

-5. "data" – [any type; optional, but may be required or ignored by some pack file processors] – object placement-specific data (See also, Data above)
+5. "data" – [any type; optional, but may be required or ignored by some Module File processors] – object placement-specific data (See also, Data above)

 6. "placements" – [array; required] – a list of placement commands for the object, described below

 IMPORTANT!
-The pack file specification does not detail configuration, options, and data values for object placements.
-Please refer to the documentation for the pack file processor you will be using for more information.
+The Module File specification does not detail configuration, options, and data values for object placements.
+Please refer to the documentation for the Module File processor you will be using for more information.

 Each placement command consists of the following objects: